© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn Gron Round Cairn Cemetery is a scheduled monument protected by Cadw under reference CD219.
 View the official record →

-Garn Gron Round Cairn Cemetery is a Neolithic or Bronze Age funerary monument located in Ceredigion, Wales.
+Garn Gron Round Cairn Cemetery is a prehistoric funerary monument located in Ceredigion, Wales, comprising a round cairn and associated burial features of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD219.

 Garn Gron Round Cairn Cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn Gron Round Cairn Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD219.